activemerchant/payment_icons/CONTRIBUTING.md

 - `db/payment_icons.yml`
 - Documentation files (`CONTRIBUTING.md`, `README.md`, `CHANGELOG.md`, `LICENSE`)

-If your PR changes files outside this scope, a **warning comment** will be posted on the PR.
+If your PR changes files outside this scope, a **warning annotation** will appear on the "PR file scope check" CI job.
 This is not a hard failure — it's a heads-up for maintainers that the PR touches more than the typical icon contribution.
+Click the check, then the **"Summary"** tab for details.
 If the changes are intentional, a maintainer will review and approve them.

 **Run locally:**
 ```bash